Are you and your family ready to choose a puppy for your home?

 - Look for scabs, bare skin, or other concerns on your puppy’s coat and skin.

-- Have your puppy run and walk around a bit and observe it.
+- Watch your puppy run and walk around a little bit.
 You shouldn’t see any limping or pain.

 - Make sure the eyes, ears, and nose look healthy and don’t have scabs or liquid discharge.